needle-mirror/com.unity.remote-config-runtime/Documentation~/CampaignsAndSettings.md

 Use the button at the top of the Campaign page to activate or deactivate it.
 Click the **Save** button in the section of the window that has been edited to store your Campaigns and Settings remotely.

 ## Editing Settings in the Editor Window
-For editing of Settings Keys and Values in the Remote Config Window in the Editor, make sure you save and **Push** your chanages.
+For editing of Settings Keys and Values in the Remote Config Window in the Editor, make sure you save and **Push** your changes.
 Until you do so, your configurations are only stored locally.
 Make sure you push your changes to save them before switching Remote Config environments.

 You can delete a Setting by clicking the **trashcan** button next to the respective element you wish to delete.
 Note that you should not delete a Setting if an active Campaign is currently using it.